-- Multi-currency account (review) for both personal and business
+- The Wise account review (formerly Borderless) for both personal and business

 - Multi-currency account lets their users hold, manage, and convert between 50+ currencies as well as get local bank details in 10 currencies

 - Business account offers bulk payments and integration with various financial software

-- Also can get a Wise debit card (review)
+- Also can get a Wise Visa or Mastercard (review)